gs1-germany/GreenPaper_EUDeforestationRegulation/README.md

 6. Cattle
 7. Rubber

 Products "...that contain, have been fed with or have been made using [the above mentioned] relevant commodities" (EU 2023, §2.2) fall under the legislation.
-Annex I of the regulation lists concrete exampels.
+Annex I of the regulation lists concrete examples.
 Therefore, if a company, for instance,  imports cocoa butter, fat or oil into the EU, it must comply with this regulation.

 ## In scope/out of scope